alphagov/publishing-api/doc/api.md

 [Request/Response detail](https://pact-broker.dev.publishing.service.gov.uk/pacts/provider/Publishing%20API/consumer/GDS%20API%20Adapters/latest#a_request_to_return_the_content_item_given_a_content_item_exists_with_content_id:_bed722e6-db68-43e5-9079-063f623335a7)

-Retrieves a single content item for a content_id and locale.
+Retrieves a single content item for a `content_id` and `locale`.
 By default the most recent version is returned, which may be a draft.

 ### Path Parameters
 - [`content_id`](model.md#content_id)